College Mission

 The Melvin E. Banks, Sr. Welcome Center is the first stop for anyone visiting campus.
 Built in 2017, it houses the Undergraduate Admissions department with gracious, welcoming spaces for all campus guests.

 The Welcome Center, completed in 2017, is a fitting addition to the Historic Georgian Campus.
 The timeless classical Georgian design elements of this building exemplify the history and enduring character of Wheaton College and its ongoing mission.
-It is situated on the front lawn of the campus as the gateway to experience the campus with views to the Billy Graham Hall, McCully Stadium and historic Blanchard Hall, as well as being next door to the Beamer Student Center, the hub of the campus.
+It is situated on the front lawn of the campus as the gateway to experience the campus with views of the Billy Graham Hall, McCully Stadium, and historic Blanchard Hall, as well as being next door to the Beamer Student Center, the hub of the campus.

 The building consists of three smaller sections, each with its own specific purpose, connected by a horizontal axis hallway.
 The first section houses the Great Hall, which serves the campus as a gathering destination for new students and all guests.
 The second section has semi-private spaces with a large presentation room for guests and the conference room for meetings.
 The third eastern most section contains the Admissions Department and Counselors offices.